 The Field Supervisor should review all questionnaires submitted by Interviewers in his/her team and sign each of them after it is satisfactorily completed.
-This is completed when the field supervisor enters his/her name in the appropriate field.
+This is completed when the field supervisor enters his/her full name and ESO ID number in the appropriate field.